-This menu allows you to inspect the alarms generated by the system (up to 100 alarms), which receive each a progressive id number.
+This menu allows you to see the alarms generated by the system (up to 100 alarms), which are listed with a progressive order number.
 Use the $\blacktriangle \forall$ keys to scroll through the alarm list.
-For each event, the record shows the progressive id number (e.g. 1 of 14), the alarm type (e.g. Stand-by), the date and time when the alarm started (Start) and the date and time when the alarm ended (End).
+For each alarm, the record shows the order number (e.g. 1 of 14), the alarm type (e.g. stand-by), the date and time when the alarm started (start) and the date and time when the alarm ended (End).

-You can access and download the alarm list also via remote web connection.
+You can access and download the alarm list also via remote Web connection.